 The Terra approach is complemented by the other ways we work to drive sustainable business.
-We have committed to reducing our thermal coal exposure to close to zero by 2025 and support our clients globally in the transition to a low-carbon society.
+We have committed to reducing our thermal coal exposure to close to zero by 2025 and support our clients globally to transition to a low-carbon and self-reliant society.
 We do this through various financial instruments, including green loans, sustainable improvement loans, bonds and advisory services.